 Using Slurm on Pelle¶

 This page describes how to use Slurm on Pelle.
+For more general information on each, see pages Slurm and Pelle.

 Newer Slurm

-Slurm on Pelle have been upgraded to version 25.05.
+- Slurm on Pelle have been upgraded to version 25.05.

-Several UPPMAX-specific Slurm changes from previous clusters have been removed, to make the config use more Slurm defaults.
+- Several UPPMAX-specific Slurm changes from previous clusters have been removed, to make the config use more Slurm defaults.
 This makes the system easier to maintain and will behave more similar to clusters at other sites.
 Unfortunately this means that some extra changes to job scripts can be needed when moving from Rackham/Snowy.

 - The max time limit for jobs is 10 days.